akrennmair/gockel/README.md

 Currently, the following configuration options are available:

 * http_timeout: default connection timeout for HTTP requests in seconds (default: 60 seconds)
+* default_user: set the user that is selected by default on startup (for multi-account support, see below)

 Color Configuration
 -------------------